hoiekim/inbox/docs/how_to_setup.md

 2. Development mode

-   Set following values in `.env.development` file to tell inbox what Elasticsearch host to use in development.
+   Set following values in `.env.local` file to tell inbox what Elasticsearch host to use in development.
 You can install and run it in your local machine by downloading it from their [official website](https://elastic.co).
 In this case your Elasticsearch hostname is usually `http://localhost:9200`.

    ```
    ELASTIC_HOST=            // Address starts with http or https that directs to Elasticsearch host